MicrosoftDocs/cpp-docs/docs/cpp/inline-functions-cpp.md

 - Functions that are referred to through a pointer elsewhere in the translation unit.

 These reasons may interfere with inlining, *as may others*, at the discretion of the compiler; you shouldn't depend on the **`inline`** specifier to cause a function to be inlined.

+Rather than expand an inline function defined in a header file, the compiler may create it as a callable function in more than one translation unit.
+The compiler marks the generated function for the linker to prevent one-definition-rule (ODR) violations.

 As with normal functions, there's no defined order for argument evaluation in an inline function.
 In fact, it could be different from the argument evaluation order when passed using the normal function-call protocol.